Table of Contents Show

 How you update your DNS records will be different based on where and how your DNS is managed.
 So, while it may seem obvious, were not going to cover how to update your DNS records here, but instaed just a short overview of this part of the process.

-• In the Name field, enter @ (or leave it blank if using Cloudflare).
+(or leave it blank if using Cloudflare). - In the

-• In the Value or Text field, paste the SPF record you generated, in our example, the SPF record is:
+field, paste the SPF record you generated, in our example, the SPF record is:v=spf1 include:sendgrid.net -all

 Step 4: Verifying the SPF Record